HortusHonu/charging/README.md

 # Rails Programming Task

 ### Please complete the following steps.
 *Note: This task should take no longer than 1-2 hours at the most to complete.*

+I completed and submitted this code via github in under two hours.

 ### Prerequisites